shaunsmith/functionslab/vm.md

 ### 3. Note these configuration changes:

 * When importing the ova, set CPU and Memory appropriately for your laptop.
 Typically, use half of your actual CPU and Memory.
-* Once you have imported the VM, you can remove or reconfigure the shared folder (Settings > Shared Folders)

 When the VM is running:
-* Set Keyboard to US English (set "en1" to "en2" on Top Nav, to the left of the Date and Time)
 * Set Proxy Settings in Firefox to "No Proxy" (Preferences > Advanced > Network > Connection > Settings)
 * When running the terminal, do not update when prompted, this is not nessecary.
 * When running "$ sudo -s" the password is "demo"